wyvernSemi/riscV/iss/README.md

   * For interrupts
   * For unimplemented instructions
 * Disassembler, both run-time and static
-* Loading of ELF programs to memory
+* Loading of ELF or binary programs to memory
+* Model execution performance metrics
 * Debugging interface for gdb remote target
 * Co-simulation support